BuckeyeSoftware/rex/doc/STYLE.md

 * Function inputs should be preceeded with an underscore.
 * Function outputs should be proceeded with an underscore.

-## Classes
-* Prefer the `struct` keyword over `class`.
-* Non-public class members should be prefixed with `m_`.
-* Non-public static class members should be prefixed with `s_`.
-* **Do not** use multiple-inheritence.
-* Avoid inheritence, if needed it should be public and one-level deep only.
-* **Do not** implement method bodies inline the class.
-Put them _outside_.
- (This is faster for compilers to parse, in addition it's easier to read the class definition as a synopsis of the functionality it provides when it doesn't have inline code in it.)

 A function input that is also an output should be treated as an output.
 ```c
 void foo(int x);   // invalid